CS5008Fall2025/research-paper-shihai-ops/README.md

 Note the following is an example outline to help you.
-Please rework as you need, you do not need to follow the section heads and *YOU SHOULD NOT* make everything a bulleted list.
+Please rework as you need, you do not need to follow the section heads, and *YOU SHOULD NOT* make everything a bulleted list.
 This needs to read as an executive report/research paper.

 ## Introduction
 This paper focuses on the properties of the AVL Tree and its implementation.
 The AVL tree is one of the most important data structures invented by Georgy Adelson-Velsky and Evgenii Landis	in 1962.
 It creatively resolved the problem of BST(Binary Search Tree) when processing well-sorted data.
 In this case, the BST will degrade to a linked list, and the time complexity of search, insert and delete would be $O(n)$.
 To solve this problem, the AVL tree introduces a self-balancing property where the heights of the two child subtrees of any node differ by at most one (known as the Balance Factor).
 If this property is violated during an insertion or deletion, the tree automatically restores balance through a series of rotation operations (Left, Right, Left-Right, or Right-Left).
 This mechanism guarantees that the tree height always remains logarithmic relative to the number of nodes, ensuring a time complexity of $O(\log n)$ for search, insertion, and deletion operations.